 CFT is a need, not a want.
 We developed CFT because our partners at the US National Park Service are actively trying to prepare our National Parks for climate change and they need regular, easy access to climate data and climate projections to do that.
 Before CFT, these devoted researchers would spend 6 days downloading and saving climate projections to a large, on-site hard drive before they could then work with those data to develop scenarios.
 The cumbersome overhead required to shepherd those data from download though analysis took so long that the team could only finish reports on 2-3 National Parks per year.
 With more than 400 parks in the National Parks system, it was going to take 200 years to plan the next 50 years of climate change responses.
 Something needed to be done to speed up that process and CFT was our answer.

-CFT was born from the struggles of our National Park Service partners, but it was raised to adulthood by the North Central Climate Adaptation Synthesis Center (NC-CASC) and Earth Lab.
-The NC-CASC is a research center dedicated to synthesizing climate data and serving as a climate resource for US Department of Interior entities, like the National Park Service.
-Members of NC-CASC the saw these struggles and they started searching for pragmatic solutions.
-When they saw that Big data were causing such major pain points for the team, NC-CASC leveraged their relationship with Earth Lab to develop CFT and remove that pain from Big data.
+CFT was born from the struggles of our National Park Service partners, but it was raised to adulthood by the North Central Climate Adaptation Science Center (NC CASC) and Earth Lab.
+The NC CASC is a research center dedicated to synthesizing climate data and serving as a climate resource for US Department of Interior entities, like the National Park Service.
+Members of NC CASC saw these struggles and they started searching for pragmatic solutions.
+When they saw that Big data were causing such major pain points for the team, NC CASC leveraged their relationship with Earth Lab to develop CFT and remove that pain from Big data.

 Let’s walk through a short example to see how easy and pain-free it can be to download and use MACAv2Met climate data via a USGS API.

 1) Explore the data library to see what’s possible.

 These are the variables and scenarios available from the data cube.